bergus/promise-cancellation/API.md

 Gets the [[Capability]].[[Promise]] field of the reaction as `promiseToResolve`.
 If `promiseToResolve` is undefined, returns immediately.
 Otherwise, sets the [[Capability]].[[Promise]] field of the reaction to undefined.

-Note: This allows racing multiple reactions for the same promise without a cumbersome token and is used by the [optional but useful methods below](#optional-but-useful).
+> Note: This allows racing multiple reactions for the same promise without a cumbersome token
+> and is used by the [optional but useful methods below](#optional-but-useful).

-If the [[CancelToken]] slot of the `promiseToResolve` contains a cancellation token, its `.requested` property is accessed.
+If the [[CancelToken]] slot of the `promiseToResolve` contains a cancellation token, check whether its [[Result]] is empty.
+If it is not, the *handler* is set to `undefined`.
+Otherwise the tokens `.requested` property is accessed.
+If it yields an abrupt completions, make the result a *NormalCompletion*(`false`).
-If it yields `true`, the handler is set to `undefined` (so that it is not called and the resolution is passed on).
+If the result is `true` the *handler* is set to `undefined`.

+> Note: This prevents the handler from being called and instead passes on the resolution.

 #### PromiseResolveThenableJob